 The American vaquero directly inherited this one-handed style from his Iberian forerunner, who held in his working arm a type of lance.

-ATTIRE, EQUIPMENT, COMPETITION VENUES AND BREEDS
+WESTERN ATTIRE, EQUIPMENT, COMPETITION VENUES AND BREEDS

-Roping, barrel racing and pole bending are not only part of horse shows, but also of rodeos.
+Roping, barrel racing and pole bending are not only part of shows, but also of rodeos.
 Although roping is also often put on as a single event.

 Barrel racers have their own associations, which govern approved barrel racings.

-DISCIPLINES AND CLASSES WITHIN THE WESTERN STYLE:
+RIDING DISCIPLINES AND CLASSES WITHIN THE WESTERN STYLE:

-Western Pleasure - All entries of a class ride together as a group, or, in case there are too many, the class may be split into several go-rounds, with a final go for the best ones.
+Pleasure - All entries of a class ride together as a group, or, in case there are too many, the class may be split into several go-rounds, with a final go for the best ones.
 This class is a typical one for beginners, because they feel safer in a group.

-Trail - This is a another class that beginners feel encouraged to try although all entries perform separately, they nevertheless feel they can handle it because it is a matter of slow negotiation, without the speed involved in other western style riding disciplines.
+Trail - This is a another that beginners feel encouraged to try although all entries perform separately, they nevertheless feel they can handle it because it is a matter of slow negotiation, without the speed involved in other western riding disciplines.
 They often feel confident that they can learn to manage these obstacles if they only work at it diligently.
-Typically, opening, riding through, and closing a gate, jogging and loping over poles, going over a bridge, backing up through parallel poles, and side passing are among the many obstacles and tasks one can find in a trail class course.
+Typically, opening, passing through, and closing a gate, jogging and loping over poles, going over a bridge, backing up through parallel poles, and side passing are among the many obstacles and tasks one can find in a trail class course.

 Article ©HorseShowCentral.com Submitted by Hardy Oelke and Photos ©Oelke or Oelke Archive.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action

-INDIVIDUAL PAGES OF SPECIFIC STYLES WITHIN WESTERN:
+INDIVIDUAL PAGES OF SPECIFIC WESTERN RIDING DISCIPLINES:

 Shopping - Business Products Services

-Search this site for Horse Shows - Events
+Search for Horse Shows - Events

-Search this site for Stallions at Stud
+Search for Stallions at Stud

-Search this site for Horses for Sale
+Search for Horses for Sale

-Search this site forHorse Associations - Clubs
+Search for Horse Associations - Clubs

 Return to Riding Styles, Disciplines